The Voice of Holland season 7

-The seventh season of the Dutch reality singing competition The Voice of Holland premiered on 21 October 2016 on RTL4.
+The seventh season of the Dutch reality singing competition The Voice of Holland premiered on 21 October 2016 on RTL 4.
 Martijn Krabbé, Wendy van Dijk, and Jamai Loman all returned, as did Sanne Hans and Ali B as coaches.
 For this season, however, coaches Marco Borsato and Anouk were replaced by singers Guus Meeuwis and Waylon, respectively.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

 Pleun Bierbooms won the competition and Waylon became the winning coach.

 Coaches

 Sanne Hans and Ali B have returned for season 7.
 Dutch singers Waylon and Guus Meeuwis replace former judges Marco Borsato and Anouk.